 The reduction of fractures and joint dislocations in the Emergency Department (ED) is more frequently indicated than it is not.
 Reduction is more readily achieved if it occurs soon after an injury.
 No fracture benefits from a prolonged period of angulation or displacement because the reduction becomes more difficult the longer the fracture has been present.
 No joint benefits from a prolonged dislocation as damage to articular cartilage increases with time.

 Reduction should occur on an emergent basis when perfusion to the extremity is absent.
 A nonperfused extremity has a finite period of time before nerve and muscle death occur.
 For this reason, reduction should occur as soon as possible.
-The earlier perfusion is restored, ...
+The earlier perfusion is restored, the better ...